 Carrots are filled with beneficial carbs that are tied to fiber and other essential nutrients.
 They also have less carbs than some other vegetables that rarely get ‘called out’ as being high in carbs like beets and parsnips.

 Overall, carrots are a healthy carb-containing food that can offer a multitude of health benefits, including helping to regulate blood sugar, improving cardiovascular health, and preventing vision loss.

 People on low carb diets and those with diabetes can rest assured that carrots are a safe and nutritious food that won’t get in the way of your health goals.

-The final verdict is: whether you like them raw, boiled, or roasted – carrots are a great addition to any diet.
+The final verdict is: whether you like them raw, boiled, roasted or even as ice cream – carrots are a great addition to any diet.
 So go eat some and enjoy them!